 To begin with, let us try to understand more about each of these four types of wood.
 Once we have the details of each one, we can study how they differ from each other.
 We will also take a look at the advantages and disadvantages of each one.

 We create plywood by stacking three or more thin layers of wood together.
 We call each layer “veneer,” which also plays a prominent role in woodworking.
-However, the topic of the veneer is another niche area of woodworking which needs to be dealt with separately.
+However, the topic of the veneer is another niche area of woodworking that needs to be dealt with separately.
 The layers of wood lie with their grains perpendicular to each other to form a strong board.

 We get plywood of different thicknesses depending on the number of layers used.
 The adhesive that glues the sheets of plywood together depends on where we intend to use the finished product.
 For example, phenol-formaldehyde resin offers excellent mechanical strength and resistance to moisture.
 So, we use this grade of plywood for building outdoor structures.